numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 The recommended semantics for ``@`` are:

-* 0d (scalar) inputs raise an error.
-Scalar * matrix multiplication is a mathematically and algorithmically distinct operation from matrix @ matrix multiplication; scalar * matrix multiplication should go through ``*`` instead of ``@``.

-* 2d inputs are conventional matrices, and treated in the obvious way.
+* 2d inputs are conventional matrices, and so the semantics are
-  If we write ``arr(2, 3)`` to represent an arbitrary 2x3 array, then ``arr(3, 4) @ arr(4, 5)`` returns an array with shape (3, 5).
+  obvious: we apply conventional matrix multiplication.
+If we write ``arr(2, 3)`` to represent an arbitrary 2x3 array, then ``arr(3, 4)
+  @ arr(4, 5)`` returns an array with shape (3, 5).

-* 1d vector inputs are promoted to 2d by prepending or appending a '1' to the shape on the side 'away' from the operator, the operation is performed, and then the added dimension is removed from the output.
+* 1d vector inputs are promoted to 2d by prepending or appending a '1' to the shape, the operation is performed, and then the added dimension is removed from the output.
+The 1 is always added on the "outside" of the shape: prepended for left arguments, and appended for right arguments.
+The result is that matrix @ vector and vector
-  The result is that matrix @ vector and vector @ matrix are both legal (assuming compatible shapes), and both return 1d vectors;
-  vector @ vector returns a scalar.
+  @ matrix are both legal (assuming compatible shapes), and both return 1d vectors; vector @ vector returns a scalar.
 This is clearer with examples.

   * ``arr(2, 3) @ arr(3, 1)`` is a regular matrix product, and returns
     an array with shape (2, 1), i.e., a column vector.